Benmore Header v2

 The workforce consisted of Ministry of Works employees and contractors.

-By the end of the year, there were over 450 workers living and working in Otematata.
+By the end of the year there were more than 450 workers living and working in Otematata.
 This was the start of significant growth in the small town.

 Key dates